geomorphR/geomorph/README.md

 <code> install.packages("geomorph") </code>

-### To install the current version of geomorph R-package (same as CRAN) from Github using devtools:
+### To install the current version of geomorph R-package from Github using devtools:

 <i> Within R:</i>